atbcb/ICTTestingBaseline/docs/9ColorContrast.md

 ###### Test Case
 Using the Color Contrast Analyzer, identify text color, background color, and contrast ratio between text and background
-1. Check that contrast ratio is AT LEAST 4.5:1
+1. Check non-bold (less than 700 text font weight) that contrast ratio is AT LEAST 4.5:1
-2. Check that the text or image of text is part of an inactive user interface component
-3. Check that the text or image of text is pure decoration
-4. Check that the text or image of text is not visible to anyone
-5. Check that the text or image of text is are part of a picture that contains significant other visual content
-6. Check that the  text or image of text is part of a logo or brand name

 ###### Output
-Pass: if any ONE of the text cases passes
+Pass: if test case passes
-Fail: if ALL of the test cases fail
+Fail: if test cases fails

-##### Outcome
+##### Outcome for WCAG SC 1.4.3
 The overall test procedure (accumulating the results of the individual test cases) should return one of the following outcomes:
 * Passed – the test target passed the test
 * Failed – the test target failed the test
 * Cannot tell: it is unclear whether or not the test target passes or fails the test

+The web page or system meets the Baseline Requirement for 9.
+Color (contrast) and WCAG SC 1.4.3 if BOTH B9.1 and B9.2 pass

+The web page or system DOES NOT meet the Baseline Requirement for 9.
+Color (contrast) and WCAG SC 1.4.3 if either B9.1 or B9.2 fails

 ## Advisory: Tips for streamlined test processes
 * Instructions for testing of text contrast changes, due to mouse hover and status, can be incorporated into streamlined tests